ryanwaits/idioma/README.md

-# OpenLocale
+# Idioma

 AI-powered internationalization for MDX documentation - 90% cheaper than SaaS alternatives.

 ## Overview

-OpenLocale is an open-source localization tool that provides automated, AI-powered translations for documentation files.
+Idioma is an open-source localization tool that provides automated, AI-powered translations for documentation files.
 It offers a complete solution with CLI, SDK, and API components, making it suitable for various integration scenarios.

 ### Key Features